creatorflow-io/juice-docs/content/other_services/audit/v7.0.2/_index.md

 - *Clear*: clear all existing filter entries
 - *Include*: append a filter entry to include path, methods...
 - *Exclude*: append a filter entry to exclude path, methods...
-- *Merge*: merge new filter entries if they do not already exist
-- *IsExists*: check if the filter entry already exists
 - *StoreEmptyRequestHeaders*: clear all request header filters
 - *StoreRequestHeaders*: add new request header filters
 - *StoreEmptyResponseHeaders*: clear all response header filters